RajAhire-1/students-app/README.md

 This repository demonstrates a **Java-based Student Management Web Application** deployed through a fully automated **CI/CD pipeline** using **Git, GitHub, Jenkins, AWS EC2, Maven, and Apache Tomcat**.

-The project showcases an end-to-end DevOps workflow — automating everything from **code integration** to **deployment** — ensuring consistent, reliable, and fast software delivery.

 ---

 ## 1. Project Overview